antostsna/docker_for_Machine_learning/Readme.md

 ### Docker Image For Digital Image Processing and Machine Learning
-*email: m07158031@o365.mcut.edu.tw*
+*email: haryanto462@gmail.com*

 ---

-This docker image running Ubuntu operating system (OS) include package library and framework for doing machine learning program with setting user Interface application. this image can work properly in **windows** or in **Linux**.
+This docker image running Ubuntu operating system (OS) include package library and framework for doing machine learning program with setting user Interface application. this docker image can work properly in **windows** or in **Linux**.

 #### Specs: